LightForm-group/KWN-deformation/README.md

 The effect of deformation on excess vacancies is considered via a phenomenological model.

 The code has been written in MacOS 11.6 and compiled with ifort.
-If used with Windows, the fortran file (KWN_with_deformation.f90) should be recompiled with ifort.
+If used with Windows or Linux, the fortran file (KWN_with_deformation.f90) should be recompiled, preferentially with ifort (open the terminal in the folder containing the source files and enter "ifort *.f90")
+If compiling with gfortran, the following command can be used:  (open the terminal in the folder containing the source files and enter "gfortran -ffree-line-length-0 *.f90". )

 To run the code :